Proven-Paradox/shaper-system/Handbook.md

 * You learn the target’s Physical and Mental Attack in addition to the usual stats.
 * You gain Boon +4 on the Stealth or Deception roll to conceal your use of the Scan Ability from your target.

+#### Sustaining Upkeep
+When you pay an Upkeep cost in MP, you heal for that much HP.

 ------------
 # Chapter 8: Utilities
 Broadly, Utilities are things your character can do that are not related to combat.
 There is no limit to the number of Utilities a character can have.
 Unless otherwise stated, Utilities cost 3 XP.